subhrambiswas/Spring_Annotations/README.md

         	}
 19. How to exclude a class from getting serialized.
 "
-# Section
+# Section 21
 "1.
 Write a program to implement ArrayList
 2. Write a program to find the 1st nonrepeating char in a String
 3.	write a program to find the 2nd largest in an array
 4.	implement singleton class (with multithreading feasible)
 5.	implement thread deadlock
 6.	if your parent class is serialized and child is not what happens
 7.	if your child class is serialized and parent is not what happens
 8.	how to make sure the child class need not be serialized"

- # Section 6
+ # Section 22
 1.)
 Explain architecture and functionality of your project.
 2.)
 What are new features which are introduced in Java 8.
 3.)
 Why functional interfaces are introduced.
 There is already interface in java so why it is required.
 4.)
 What do you mean by Predicate.
 5.)
 How do you implement caching in your application.
 For realtime applications how you can implement it.
 6.)
 What is TreeSet.
 How can you determine sorting in it.
 7.)
 What is LinkedHashSet.
 8.)
 Describe internal working for HashSet.
 9.)
 Difference between comparator and comparable.
 10.)
 Difference between Fail-Safe and Fail-Fast iterators.
 11.)
 How do you deploy SpringBoot applications in Cloud.
 12.)
 Give general idea about how cloud technologies can be used in projects.
 13.)
 What do you mean by AWS S3 service and how it is used.
 14.)
 Explain the functionality of Docker and meaning of Pods.

-Sabre Round 2 (Coding)
+# Section 23
 1.)
 Code a functional interface and invoke a String method to show ""Hello World"".
 2.)
 Increase the salary of employees by Rs1000 whose age is greater than 60 years by using Streams concept.
 3.)
 In list of integers(1-10).
 Sort the integer values 1-5 in ascending order and 6-10 in descending order.
 4.)
 Sort the list of integers by using Streams concept.

- "
+# Section 24
 "1.Sort the employee list on the basis of age and salary using java 8 2.List down the names of functional interfaces 3.explain Executorservices life cycle
 4.Spring security implementation